 Did you know you can make your own paper, containing seeds, that you can plant in the ground??
 We make this homemade plantable seed paper for Earth Day and it feels like magic every time!
 Use construction paper, blend it with water, add some flower seeds and let dry!
+This is a great alternative to the Cheerios seed packets if you were excited about those!
 Check out detailed steps below.

 Celebrate Earth Day with Homemade Plantable Seed Paper

 Homemade plantable seed paper made to look like little earths, I saw this on Modern Parents Messy Kids and was obsessed!
 Not only were we able to discuss recycling and the importance of plants for our environment, but we actually got to plant something in the ground as well.
 These will seem a bit complicated, but trust me they are not too challenging to make, and are perfect for preschoolers as well as older kids to make.